The Legend of Dragoon: Gameplay

-During the game's story, a character will obtain a Dragoon Spirit which gives them the ability to transform into "Dragoon form" while in combat.
+During the game's story, each playable character will obtain a Dragoon Spirit, giving them the ability to transform into "Dragoon form" while in combat.
 Dragoon form changes the character's appearance, giving them wings and making them float in the air.
-The character can only become a Dragoon during a battle if they have obtained spirit points, which are received after successfully executing an addition attack.
+The character can only become a Dragoon during a battle if they have obtained spirit points, which are received when physically attacking an enemy while not in Dragoon form.
 In Dragoon form, the character receives a boost to their damage and damage resistance, and their commands of attack, guard, items, and run are replaced with Dragoon Attack and Dragoon Magic.
 If Dragoon Attack is selected, the player enters a new quick time event to extend the number of attacks they execute.
 A circle appears with a line that moves clockwise and when the line reaches the top of the circle, the player must press X to execute an additional attack.
 Dragoon Magic allows the player to execute a powerful offensive or defensive spell.
 The Dragoon form is only usable for a limited number of turns and must recharge to be used again.

 When not in battle, the player can use the menu screen.
 This screen is used to review each character's status and statistics, use items and abilities, save the game (when on the world map or at a save point), and select an addition attack for use in battle.

 Plot

 Setting and characters

 The Legend of Dragoon takes place on a world referred to in-game as "Endiness".
-Its aesthetic resembles the Middle Ages with fantasy elements such as swords, magic and dragons.
+Its aesthetic resembles the Middle Ages with fantasy elements such as magic and dragons.
 The world contains a variety of species including Humans, Dragons and Winglies.
 Humans live as farmers while Dragons look like winged creatures and possess Dragon Spirits.
-Winglies are an aggressive species who are able to fly and enslaved humans 10,000 years before the start of the game.
-Humans became Dragoons by obtaining the help of Dragons to defeat the Winglies and, at the time of the game's events, live in relative peace.
+Winglies are an aggressive species who can fly; 10,000 years before the start of the game they enslaved humans.
+After obtaining the help of Dragons, Humans became Dragoons to defeat the Winglies and, at the time of the game's events, live in relative peace.

 There are nine playable protagonists in the game.
 The main protagonist is Dart, a warrior who is searching for the Black Monster.
 Shana is Dart's childhood friend and love interest.
 Rose is a warrior who teaches Dart how to fight as a Dragoon.
-Albert is the king of Basil, a duchy within the game and Lavitz is his loyal knight who fights with a spear.
-Meru is a dancer from a flower town and Kongol is the last of his species alive in the game's world.
-Haschel is an elderly man searching for his daughter and Miranda is a magician.
+Albert is the king of Basil, a duchy within the game, and Lavitz is one of his knights.
+Meru is a Wingly and Kongol is a Giganto, a giant-like human, and the last of his species alive in the game's world.
+Haschel is an elderly man searching for his daughter and Miranda replaces Shana as a playable character.
+Through different story events, each playable character gains the ability to transform into a Dragoon, a tool used to gain additional abilities and a greater power to defeat enemies.